-Succulents have long been the darling of both the garden and design world — they are easy to grow, offer unbelievable colors and forms, and are readily available in most areas of the country.
-As we move into fall, however, their care is a bit different depending upon where you live.
-So, let’s highlight the basics, and then enjoy some design ideas for these spectacular plants.
+Succulents have long been the darling of both the garden and design world — they are easy to grow, offer unbelievable colors and forms, and are readily available in most areas.
+However, as we move into fall, their care is a bit different depending upon where you live.
+So, let’s highlight the basics and then enjoy some fall succulent design ideas.

 Fall Succulent Care

 Most, but not all, succulents need to be protected from frost or hard freeze (although sedums and sempervivum are much more frost tolerant).
-Know what kind of succulents you have and be prepared to protect them using the tips below:
+Know what kind of succulents you have and be prepared to protect your fall succulent plants using the tips below:

 - Milder climate with occasional cold snaps?
 Place them against a structure that radiates a bit of warmth, such as a south-facing exterior wall of your home.

-- Err on the side of less water as they enter this more dormant season — water just enough so that the roots don’t totally dry up.
+- Err on the side of less water as they enter this more dormant season — water your succulents just enough so that the roots don’t totally dry up.